ddnexus/pagy/docs/api/pagy.md

 ## Global Default

-The `Pagy::DEFAULT` is a globally available hash used to set defaults variables.
+The `Pagy::DEFAULT` is a globally available hash used to set defaults options.
 It is a constant for easy access, but it is mutable to allow customizable defaults.
 You can override it in the `pagy.rb` initializer file in order to set your own application global defaults.
 After you are done, you should `freeze` it, so it will not change accidentally.
-It gets merged with the variables passed with the `new` method every times a `Pagy` instance gets created.
+It gets merged with the options passed with the `new` method every times a `Pagy` instance gets created.

 You will typically use it in a `pagy.rb` initializer file to pass defaults values.
 For example: